stefanZorcic/scaling-book/gpus.md

 ### Expert Parallelism

 As we’ve already noted above, Mixture of Expert (MoE) models come with E times more model weights with only k times more FLOPs, making data parallelism significantly harder.
-We can mitigate this somewhat by sharding the our weights along the expert dimension, i.e. Win[EZ, D, F].
+We can mitigate this somewhat by sharding the our weights along the expert dimension, i.e. W<sub>in</sub>[E<sub>Z</sub>, D, F].
 To do the MLP block, we need to introduce 2x AllToAll to send our activations to the corresponding experts.

-As noted above, the cost of this AllToAllZ->k([B, D, k]) if it spans multiple nodes is roughly TAllToAll = 2 * B * D * (Z-8)/Z min(8 * k / Z, 1), so for pure expert parallelism we need
+As noted above, the cost of this AllToAll<sub>Z->k</sub>([B, D, k]) if it spans multiple nodes is roughly $T_\text{AllToAll} = 2 \cdot B \cdot D \cdot (Z-8)/Z \min(8 * k / Z, 1)$, so for pure expert parallelism we need

 $$T_\text{math} = \frac{4 \cdot B \cdot k \cdot D \cdot F}{Z \cdot C}$$